 Wed., June 3-Wed., June 17, 2020 Celebrating 60 Years of Redlands in Salzburg

-Bohemia, Danube, and
+Bohemia, Danube, and Salzburg, Austria

-Salzburg, Austria

-You will start your journey in Prague, then venture through Bohemia to your boutique river cruise vessel for an eight-day luxury journey down the Danube.
+You will start your journey in Prague, then venture through Bohemia to your boutique river cruise vessel for an eightday luxury journey down the Danube.
 At the conclusion of the cruise, you will head to Salzburg to enjoy four nights at the Hotel Sacher, the five-star Grand Dame of the city.
-Join your fellow alumni to connect or reconnect with Salzburg and celebrate the University of Redlands' 60 years of study in Austrial.
+Join your fellow alumni to connect or reconnect with Salzburg and celebrate the University of Redlands' 60 years of study in Austria!
 To register or for more information, contact Alumni and Community Relations at 909-748-8011 or visit www.redlands.edu/salzburg2020.

+The University of Redlands, as well

+as the surrounding community,

+has looked forward to the Feast

-Students write Feast of Lights 'masterwork'
+of Lights each holiday season

+since it was conceived in 1947.